Biodiversity Input-Output for Supply Chain & OPerations Evaluation

 - What could the new purchasing strategy of my business mean for our impact on biodiversity?

-- What commodity purchased by my business do we need to focus on if we want to make a meaningful contribution to conservation of biodiversity?
+- What commodity, investments, or financial products, purchased or provided by my business, do we need to focus on if we want to make a meaningful contribution to conservation of biodiversity?

 - Terrestrial acidification